-Institutions may find potential evaluators through professional associations, business networking, regulators, other institutions (public or private), members of their program advisory committee, etc. Also, the PTIB website usually provides a list of people with subject matter expertise in a variety of fields (see links at end of this guide): an appropriate PE may often be found on this list.
+Institutions may find potential evaluators through professional associations, business networking, regulators, other institutions (public or private), members of their program advisory committee, etc. PTIRU does not publish the names of subject matter experts (SMEs) with whom we work.
+Also, the PTIB website usually provides a list of people with subject matter expertise in a variety of fields (see links at end of this guide): an appropriate PE may often be found on this list.
 Institutions may contact them directly to see whether they wish to take on an evaluation.
 (The list is unavailable occasionally during the process of soliciting and vetting new SMEs.
 Be prepared to use other sources.)